What are Client Hints?

 Google have proposed a mechanism for obtaining UA-CH in the first request from a new browser by utilising the ALPS extension to TLS.
 Our Obtaining high-entropy User-Agent Client Hints in the first request page discusses the details.

-The DeviceAtlas Header Parser permits you to see all of the headers sent by your browser, including User-Agent Client Hints.
+The DeviceAtlas Header Parser permits you to test any HTTP headers or to use and see all of the headers sent by your current browser, including User-Agent Client Hints.